 To install and activate Malware Killer:

-- Close and restart the Phoenix 360 Active Panel.
+- Start the Phoenix 360 Active Panel.

 - Click on the Malware Killer icon and follow the steps within the installation wizard to complete installation.